New Exploration Opportunities in Brazil

 You can see the results in our data library which holds over 127 000 sq. km 3D, all acquired by PGS, including ca. 37 000 sq. km GeoStreamer data.
 In addition, we offer 70 000 sq. km of reprocessed 3D data, including the Santos Vision broadband reprocessing, and the 144 000 sq. km MegaSurvey.

 All this modern acquisition, reprocessing, and background understanding will allow you to fully assess the exploration potential and the risks before bidding.
-Final imaging products for Ceara Fortaleza and Potiguar Aquiraz are available now.
-Fast track data is available on Potiguar Aracati.
+Final imaging products are available for Ceara Fortaleza and Potiguar Aquiraz and Potiguar Aracati.

 Browse our data library to find out more, or contact our North and South America Sales and New Ventures team to arrange a tailored presentation for your team on your targets.